Import Statement

 }

-case 5-: while resolving the class name compiler will always gives precedence in the following order.
+While resolving the class name, the compiler will always give precedence in the following order:

 - Explicit class import